Describe each of the following as a physical or chemical property... | Channels for Pearson+

 Textbook Question

-Describe each of the following as a physical or chemical property:b.
-Hydrogen reacts readily with oxygen.
+Describe each of the following as a physical or chemical property:a.
+Neon is a colorless gas at room temperature.

 Verified step by step guidance